The Paris Review: Emerging writers

-Since its early years, The Paris Review has published the work of numerous emerging writers who later achieved significant literary recognition, including Adrienne Rich, V. S. Naipaul, Philip Roth, T. Coraghessan Boyle, Mona Simpson, Edward P. Jones, and Rick Moody.
+Since its early years, The Paris Review has published the work of numerous emerging writers who later achieved significant literary recognition, including Philip Larkin, Adrienne Rich, V. S. Naipaul, T. Coraghessan Boyle, Mona Simpson, Edward P. Jones, Terry Southern, Nadine Gordimer, Jean Genet, Robert Bly, and Rick Moody.
 Selections from Samuel Beckett’s novel Molloy appeared in the fifth issue, and the magazine was among the first to recognize the work of Jack Kerouac with the publication of his short story “The Mexican Girl” in 1955.

 Other notable works making their first appearance in The Paris Review include Italo Calvino’s Last Comes the Raven, Philip Roth’s Goodbye, Columbus, Donald Barthelme’s “Alice”, Jim Carroll’s The Basketball Diaries, Peter Matthiessen’s Far Tortuga, Jeffrey Eugenides’s The Virgin Suicides, and Jonathan Franzen’s The Corrections.

 In recent years, The Paris Review has continued to feature emerging voices.
 Aisha Sabatini Sloan contributes a monthly column, “Detroit Archives,” exploring her family history through iconic landmarks in Detroit.

-Interviews
+Writers at Work

 "The interviews in The Paris Review […] are about as canonical, in our literary universe, as spoken words can be.
 They long ago set the standard […] for what well-brewed conversation should sound like on the page."